mkhraijah/PowerModelsADA.jl/README.md

 - Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN)

  <!---
-`PowerModelsADA` can be extended to include variations of the existing algorithm or a new user-defined algorithms.
+`PowerModelsADA` can be extended to include variations of the existing algorithm or new user-defined algorithms.
 More details about the formulations and algorithm implementations are shown in [Technical Specifications](https://mkhraijah.github.io/PowerModelsADA.jl/dev/specification/))
 ## Installation
 PowerModelsADA can be installed using the Julia package manager with)
 ```julia